sangh/IrssiProxyBacklogWindowSend/readme.md

 *  Should not playback the `#backlog` channel if it was left open.
 *  Should not open a new window if `#backlog` was left open.
-*  Doesn't always handle hanging connections properly (not really sure how I could detect that this is happening).
+*  Doesn't always handle hanging connections properly (not really sure how I could detect that this is happening, maybe have a ping and timeout timer?).

 The Story of why I wrote this.
 ==============================